 Total D-Day Casualties by Beach

 While the allies successfully captured all five beaches, they suffered high casualties.
-The below table shows the total D-Day casualties broken down by beach, with Omaha Beach by far:
+The below table shows the total D-Day casualties broken down by beach, with Omaha Beach suffering the most by far:

 To learn more about US history, check out this timeline of the history of the United States.